 But here’s the thing: Bleach and other disinfectant fumes are harmful to our lungs and other body parts.
 The SDS (Safety Data Sheet) for Clorox Regular Bleach states: “This chemical is considered hazardous by the 2012 OSHA Hazard Communication Standard (29 CFR 1910.1200).”

-The good news is that while science continues to expose the dangers bleach and other cleaning chemicals pose, a professor in the Department of Environmental Health at the University of Michigan published a report in the American Journal of Infection Control that says steam cleaners armed with a patented technology called Thermo Accelerated Nano Crystal Sanitation (or TANCS for short) beat the pants off bleach.
+The good news is that while science continues to expose the dangers bleach and other cleaning chemicals pose, a professor in the Department of Environmental Health at the University of Michigan published a report in the American Journal of Infection Control that says steam cleaners armed with a patented technology called Thermal Accelerated Nano Crystal Sanitation (or TANCS for short) beat the pants off bleach.

 You’ve probably never heard of TANCS.
 But here’s exactly what the report says about how this water-only technology from Advanced Vapor Technologies crushes chemicals when it comes to wiping out bacteria communities called biofilms: “It is extremely difficult to get rid of biofilms and kill them.
 The efficacy of the steam vapor system is important because even strong chemical disinfectants such as bleach when allowed 20 minutes of dwell time did not achieve the same degree of kill that the TANCS-equipped unit accomplished in 3 seconds.”